Rhys Lee

-Rhys Lee is an Australian visual artist who lives in Aireys Inlet, Victoria, Australia.
+Rhys Lee is an Australian visual artist who lives in Aireys Inlet, Victoria.
 Coming from a background of street art, Rhys works in a range of media centring on painting with acrylics and oils.
 Rhys is represented by in a range of art collections that include the University of Queensland Art Museum.

 He was a finalist in the Archibald Prize in 2012.